N0aW/TLR/README.md

 Support is weaker on their own, but focuses on buffing, healing and restoring mana to allies!

 Sacrifical uses their own Health for greater damage!

+A new stat, Vampirism!
+Basically, vampirism allows you to recover life every time you hit an enemy.
+Vampirism is DIFFERENT from Lifesteal because it has no cooldown but has greatly decreased healing.
+#### Will this work in multiplayer?
+I have no idea since none of my friends play Terraria 😔
 ### Add-Ons:
 - The Light Reveals + (SOTS and Storm Diver's compats)
 ### Credits/Special Thanks: